-Believe it or not there is a paint with the purpose to make it difficult for someone to climb on it.
+Believe it or not, there is paint with the purpose of making it difficult for someone to climb on it.
 It’s known as anti-climb paint, but it’s also known as anti-intruder paint and anti-vandalism paint.
 Its use is simple.
 The paint is used to deter anyone who wants to try to be a vandal or gain illegal entry to a property.
 But how does it work?

 The paint doesn’t seem to be available in the United States for some reason, but it is available in the United Kingdom, Australia, and Canada.
 It could be because the paint most likely doesn’t adhere to specific local, state, or federal laws.
 In the United Kingdom, for example, a homeowner could be liable for injuries from someone that gets hurt on their property from anti-climb paint.
 That is why it is recommended by manufacturers to have a deterrent sign that says the surface has anti-climb paint on it in places where it is applied.